 around and do it 3

 or 4 more times.
-After that it was just moaning men on the ground a
+After that there were just moaning men on the ground and

 dead bodies.
 They would usually finish them